 8. Jazika Loans

-The money goes directly to your M-Pesa and repaying the loan is also through M-Pesa.
+The money goes directly to your M-Pesa, and repaying the loan is also through M-Pesa.

 9. KCB M-Pesa

-I believe, Safaricom set the ball rolling for mobile loan Apps, and KCB in partnership with M-Pesa came up with a solution.
+I believe Safaricom set the ball rolling for mobile loan Apps, and KCB, in partnership with M-Pesa, came up with a solution.
 The KCB M-Pesa solution is tied to your Safaricom sim card and through the Safaricom App.

-According to me, they have the cheapest interest rates in the market.
+In my opinion, they have the cheapest interest rates in the market.

 I could not finish this list without mentioning a Safaricom product.
-All the other Apps work best with M-pesa.
-So just like KCB M-Pesa Safaricom in partnership with CBA Bank have a solution for mobile loans dubbed Mshwari.
+All the other Apps work best with M-Pesa.
+So just like KCB, M-Pesa Safaricom, in partnership with CBA Bank, have a solution for mobile loans dubbed Mshwari.

-History of loan apps in Kenya
+History of Loan apps in Kenya